NMIC BENEFIT 2019

 The tragic death of Gladys Ricart on her wedding day in 1999 ignites and inspires the annual Brides March,..Read More

 Ecomundo and Worker Cooperatives

 In 2012 NMIC developed its first Worker Cooperative ‘Ecomundo.’
-Ecomundo is a green cleaning service founded by women from..Read More
+Ecomundo is a green cleaning service founded by 16 women..Read More

 Today, NMIC serves over 14,000 people a year with more than 15 free services and programs, has a..Read More